Stage 2 students on the Poetic adventures excursion collecting sensory words and ideas in the bush at Field of Mars Reserve

 Activities

-Completed products will be sent back to school via Google Drive.
+Completed products will be sent back to your school via Google Drive.

 This program is also available for Stage 3 and can operate as an incursion.